Police Coast Guard: Search and Rescue

-The PCG also engages in search-and-rescue operations at sea and provided crucial assistance in the recovery of the stricken USS John S. McCain in Singapore's waters in 2017.
+The PCG also engages in search-and-rescue operations at sea on a regular basis and provides crucial assistance in recovery efforts offshore, such as the recovery of the stricken USS John S. McCain in Singapore's waters in 2017.

 Manpower

 The Police Coast Guard has a strength of over 1,000 personnel, making it one of the largest operational units in the Singapore Police Force.
 It has traditionally drawn its manpower from a common pool of officers as is the case with land divisions and most other line units.
 The majority were posted to the unit immediately after basic police training, while the rest were transferred from other divisions or units.
 In recent years, it offered an option for aspiring regular officers to apply directly to join the unit, thus needing only to attend common courses at the Home Team Academy before receiving specialised marine training for immediate posting within the unit upon graduation.

 Due to the specialised nature of the job, officers with the PCG are less likely to transfer to other operational units.
 Senior Officers in the PCG are, however, usually posted there as part of their cyclical rotation among staff and line units after their mandatory initial posting as Investigation Officers, typically for a short stint of about two to five years.
-The unit's manpower is supplemented by national servicemen, as well as officers from the Volunteer Special Constabulary.
+The unit's manpower is supplemented national servicemen, as well as officers from the Volunteer Special Constabulary.